Michaeljaxx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display last 10 lines of
+Display the first 10 lines of /etc/passwd